ElSombrero2/sdl3-example/README.md

 # Build and Run

-All the available command for building and running the project
+All the available commands for building and running the project
 ## Installation

 Before all, install your dependencies